AKR1C1

-Aldo-keto reductase family 1 member C1 also known as 20α-hydroxysteroid dehydrogenase, 3α-hydroxysteroid dehydrogenase, and dihydrodiol dehydrogenase 1/2 is an enzyme that in humans is encoded by the AKR1C1 gene.
+Aldo-keto reductase family 1 member C1 is an enzyme that in humans is encoded by the AKR1C1 gene.
+This multi-functional enzyme is involved in degrading progesterone and androgens, as well as producing the active neurosteroid 3alpha,5alpha-THDOC.
+More generally, it can function as a 20α-hydroxysteroid dehydrogenase, and a 3α-hydroxysteroid dehydrogenase, among other functions.

 Superfamily of enzymes

-This gene encodes a member of the aldo/keto reductase superfamily, which consists of more than 40 known enzymes and proteins.
+This gene encodes a member of the aldo-keto reductase family which consists of more than 40 known enzymes and proteins.
 These enzymes catalyze the conversion of aldehydes and ketones to their corresponding alcohols by utilizing NADH and/or NADPH as cofactors.
 The enzymes display overlapping but distinct substrate specificity.

+AKR1C family

-This specific enzyme, AKR1C1, among other reactions, catalyzes the reduction of progesterone to the inactive form 20-alpha-hydroxy-progesterone.
-The AKR1C1 gene shares high sequence identity with three other gene members, and is clustered with those three genes at chromosome 10p15-p14.
+The AKR1C1 gene shares high sequence identity with three other gene members that are clustered at chromosome 10p15-p14.